jasnlink/traceshop-connect/README.md

 ## Projected Impact

 TraceShop Connect is poised to revolutionize the e-commerce space by bringing the benefits of the DKG ecosystem to Shopify merchants.
 By fostering authenticity and transparency through knowledge assets, we aim to build a trusted environment for online shopping.
-The seamless onboarding process and user-friendly interface are designed to encourage mass adoption, bringing a wide array of merchants into the DKG ecosystem.
+The seamless onboarding process and user-friendly interface are designed to encourage mass adoption, bringing a wide array of merchants, content creators, influencers, and end-users into the DKG ecosystem.

 We are confident that TraceShop Connect will become a cornerstone in the DKG ecosystem, promoting transparency, authenticity, and trust in the e-commerce space.